SomeDebris/Ferns/README.md

 This project has been nagging at me for the longest time.
 I want to nip it right now so that I don't feel bad later.

+if you want to edit it, then, uhh, contact me and I'll allow you to push to this repo or something.